 - put a blood ketone strip into the blood glucose meter

-- press finger to strip to transfer a small drop of blood
+- press their finger to strip to transfer a small drop of blood

 - wait for the result to show on the meter

-If a person’s results are persistently moderate or high, their medication may need to be adjusted, or they may need to make some lifestyle changes.
+If a person’s results are persistently moderate or high, a doctor may need to adjust their medication, or they may need to make some lifestyle changes.

 There are three key reasons why a person would have moderate or high levels of ketones in their blood:

 - Lack of insulin in the blood: Someone with diabetes may need to adjust the amount of insulin they take.

 - Low blood sugar: Also known as hypoglycemia, this most often occurs in the morning when insulin levels drop.

 - Not having eaten enough food: It is essential for someone with diabetes to eat regularly, so as not to let blood sugar levels drop.